sushmaakoju/research-experience/advocacy_statement.md

 "Plagiarism is using the intellectual property or product of someone else without giving proper credit.
 The undocumented use of someone else's words or ideas in any medium of communication (unless such information is recognized as common knowledge) is a serious offense, subject to disciplinary action that may include failure in a course and/or dismissal from the University."
 5. Please read my authorship note at: <a href="https://github.com/sushmaakoju/research-experience/blob/main/authorship-note.md">Authorship Note on Authorization and Consent</a>
 6. Please read the <a href="https://github.com/sushmaakoju/research-experience/blob/main/a-case-study-of-stereotypes.md">A hypothetical case study: orchestrating and coordinating sexual harassment based on stereotypes and exploitation.</a>
-7. <a href="https://github.com/sushmaakoju/research-experience/blob/main/academic-myths.md">Addressing Harmful Academic Myths</a>
+7. <a href="https://github.com/sushmaakoju/research-experience/blob/main/academic-myths.md">Prebunking & Addressing Harmful Academic Myths</a>
+8. <a href="https://github.com/sushmaakoju/research-experience/blob/main/authorship-declaration-note.md">Original authorship decalaration note</a>

 ## Acknowledgments

 The advocacy statement on this page were refined with assistance from Anthropic's Claude AI assistant to ensure clarity and professional communication.

+Please checkout <a href="https://github.com/sushmaakoju/research-experience/blob/main/authorship-declaration-note.md">Original authorship decalaration note</a>.

 I extend my **unequivocal timeless gratitude** to all professors and teachers for everything that was "thrown" at me.
 These challenges provided opportunities to demonstrate my acumen, hard work and reasoning capabilities in addressing difficult situations and traps and coming out successful from it.